djplaner/blog/docs/2013/04/28/how-knowledge-workers-like-to-learn-and-implications-for-bim-and-lms-design/index.md

 ---
+categories:
+- bim
+date: 2013-04-28 09:45:20+10:00
+next:
+  text: How to capture the "full benefits of the creative, original and imaginative
+    efforts of" teaching staff
+  url: /blog2/2013/04/30/how-to-capture-the-full-benefits-of-the-creative-original-and-imaginative-efforts-of-teaching-staff/
+previous:
+  text: Making e-learning tools that are more supportive - BIM, TPACK and truncated
+    feeds
+  url: /blog2/2013/04/19/making-e-learning-tools-that-are-more-supportive-bim-tpack-and-truncated-feeds/
 title: How Knowledge Workers like to learn and implications for BIM and LMS design
-date: 2013-04-28 09:45:20+10:00
-categories: ['bim']
 type: post
 template: blog-post.html
 comments: